cloud-gov/cg-site/content/ops/creating-a-local-dev-environment-in-Virtual-Box.md

 	~/<host_working_folder>/bosh-lite/bin/add-route

-#### Cretae and copy a blob into the vagrant image
+#### Create and copy a blob into the vagrant image

 	vagrant plugin install vagrant-scp
 	cd ~/<host_working_folder>/

-Now you will have to have Docker installed and running on your Mac for the next procedure to work.
-You will have to launch in to a docker terminal to create the cflinuxfs2 container.
+Now Docker must be installed and running on your Mac for the next procedure to work.
+Launch into a docker terminal to create the cflinuxfs2 container.

 	git clone https://github.com/cloudfoundry/stacks.git
 	cd stacks
 	make

 Secure copy the cflinuxfs2 container to the CF VM.

 	vagrant scp ~/<host_working_folder>/stacks/cflinuxfs2.tar.gz default:/home/vagrant/workspace/cf-release/blobs/rootfs

 #### Initial Cloud Foundry Configuration: